TriplyDB/Documentation/docs/triply-db/index.md

 - Treemap visualization
 - Sunburst visualization

 All three visualization are interactive in two ways.
-It is possible to hover over, which will show information about the layer the mouse is on, or to click, where the visualization zooms in a one or more layers.
-For each visualization it is also possible to zoom out. either by clicking outside of the bubble for the Bubbles visualization.
-For the Sunburst visualization zooming out occurs when the middle is clicked.
-For the Treemap zooming out occurs by clicking on one of the higher layers on the top of the visualization.
+It is possible to hover over them, which will show information about the layer the mouse is on, or to click on them, so the visualization zooms in a one or more layers.
+For each visualization it is also possible to zoom out:

-Important to note is that each Class needs to have instances connected to that class via `rdf:type`.
-Thus only the classes that have instances or classes that are parentClasses via `rdfs:subClassOf` relation with a class with instances are shown in the diagram.
-Also important to note, the class hierarchy also doesn't show if the class hierarchy contains circles.
-Meaning that a parentClass is also via one or more `rdfs:subClassOf` relations a childClass of a different class.
+- Bubbles visualization: click the outside of the bubble
+- Treemap visualization: use the breadcrumbs trail shown above the visualisation
+- Sunburst visualization: click the innermost circle of the visualisation

+#### When does the class hierarchy show?

+**Note that the class hierarchy does not automatically update to reflect changes in the data.
+When the data has changed, the page must be [refreshed](https://www.wikihow.com/Refresh-a-Page#Refreshing-on-Desktop).**

+ShowsUp(x):

+- y instanceOf x
+- y subclassOf x & ShowsUp(y)

+- A class only appears in the class hierarchy tab if it has instances (connected to the class via `rdf:type`), or if at least one of it's subclasses appear in the class hierarchy tab.
+- The class hierarchy cannot be shown if it contains a cycle, meaning that some class is (indirectly) its own subclass.

 # Saved Queries